mui/base-ui/docs/data/base/components/radio-group/radio-group.md

 ## Controlled

-The `value` and `onValueChange` props contain the `value` string of the currently selected radio item in the radio group:
+The `value` and `onValueChange` props contain the `value` string of the currently selected Radio item in the Radio Group:

 ```jsx
 const [value, setValue] = React.useState('a');